ikasanEIP/IkasanStudio/README.md

 ## Help with incomplete components
 EventGeneratingConsumer    EndpointEventProvider, ManagedEventIdentifierService
 ## Mick / Andrzej
-* For some properties of a component, I can see we want to make environment specific (thus supported by a sprint injected property) and others will be fixed within the code.
+* For some properties of a component, I can see we want to make environment specific (thus supported by a spring injected property) and others will be fixed within the code.
 I may have guessed incorrectly for some items but thats easy to fix / alter.
 * Properties, should they be strict dash format, camel case or dash and camel - newflow1.testftpconsumer.ftp.consumer.filename-pattern=*Test.txt
 * As soon as a component declares that it needs bespoke configuration (https://github.com/ikasanEIP/ikasan/blob/3.2.x/ikasaneip/developer/docs/StandaloneDeveloperGuide.md#configuring-components), that component will need to be treated as a 'custom component' e.g. the custom converter